jaymwin/jaymwin.github.io/amke_project.md

 More information to come!

-### Demonstrating the portability of the SCOPE framework for other Department of Defense species of concern.
+### Demonstrating the portability of the SCOPE framework for other Department of Defense species of concern

 More information to come!

-#### Tracking American kestrels across the annual cycle using satellite transmitters
+### Tracking American kestrels across the annual cycle using satellite transmitters

 More information to come!